 What To Eat and Drink

 The Daily Food Plans are guides to help you choose foods and beverages that meet your nutrient needs while staying within your calorie limits.
 Think of your Food Plan as a roadmap to guide you on the path to a healthier weight.
 Learn how much you need to eat each day from the 5 food groups.
-You can also find out your total calorie limit and your limit for empty calories (calories from solid fats and added sugars) with your Daily Food Plan.
+You can also find out your total calorie limit and your limit for empty calories (calories from solid fats and added sugars) with your Food Plan.

 Your Food Plan is not a quick weight loss program.
 It's a way to eat for health and well being.
 If you stick with the Plan over time, you should gradually move toward a healthier weight.